10 of the Most Controversial Statues and Monuments Around the World

 Christopher Columbus statue, Columbus Circle, New York City

 Christopher Columbus has notably become a more controversial figure in recent years, as he has been incorrectly credited with “discovering” America in 1492.
 A number of cities and states in the United States have swapped out the yearly Columbus Day holiday to celebrate Indigenous Peoples’ Day or Native American Day instead, honoring the people who have been here all along.
-Check out these other facts you never learned about Christopher Columbus.

 Captain James Cook statue, Hyde Park, Australia